Get

 Cooper chose to self-publish The Ninth Life rather than using a traditional publisher as she did with Homer’s Odyssey and her cat-starring novel Love Saves the Day.
 “It’s significantly shorter than the first book, and I didn’t want to pad it to make it standard publishing-industry length.”
 Cooper says.
 “I was also very attracted to the fast turnaround time that self-publishing allows.
 So many readers had been asking me for so long for a new book about Homer … I didn’t want to make them wait an additional year — or longer — for the book to come out.”

 When Cooper was shopping Homer’s Odyssey around to agents and publishers, she was often told that nobody would want to read about a blind cat and that the subject matter was depressing.
-But when the book finally was published, it made liars out of all the naysayers.
+But when the book was finally published, it made liars out of all the naysayers.
 “What surprised me the most after Homer’s story was published was how many people I heard from who’d also adopted blind or special-needs animals.
 I also hadn’t realized how strongly the book would be embraced by the rescue community,” Cooper says.

 Cooper's three cat-based books, "Homer's Odyssey," "Love Saves the Day" and her most recent work, "Homer: The Ninth Life of a Blind Wonder Cat."